Code-Institute-Submissions/dog-inn/README.md

     2. As a Frequent User, I want to check if the contact details have changed.

-        - The user would already be comfortable with the website layout and can easily find informations in footer.
+        - The user would already be comfortable with the website layout and can easily find informations in the footer.

     3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.